SchweizerDiem/Minesweeper-repo/README.md

 py.exe .\board.py
 ```

 EVERYTHING IS SETUP!!
-Now you may play you game :)
+Now you may play the game :)

 ## Problems